jeffpar/pcjs.v1/_posts/2016-05-04-the-sharpening.md

 ```

 but most machines don't specify a (maximum) overall width, so their screen canvas is allowed to stretch far beyond
-the initial *screenWidth* and *screenHeight*.
+the initial *screenWidth* and *screenHeight*, thanks to some additional CSS settings.

-Less interpolation is a good thing, if you want the screens to look less "fuzzy."
-Unfortunately, interpolation
+Larger screens mean less interpolation, which is a good thing if you want the screens to look less "fuzzy."
-also happens at a deeper level, because internally, PCjs uses two canvases to move pixels from the machine's frame
+However, interpolation also happens at a deeper level, because internally, PCjs uses two canvases to move pixels
-buffer to your browser: the screen canvas, which I already touched on, and an *off-screen* canvas -- also called the
+from the machine's frame buffer to your browser: the screen canvas, which I've already discussed, and another
-*buffer* canvas, because it's where detected changes to the machine's frame buffer are, um, buffered.
+canvas called the *buffer* canvas, where changes to the machine's frame buffer are, um, buffered.

 The *buffer* canvas has the same dimensions as the machine's frame buffer, whereas the *screen* canvas
-has generally higher dimensions, as defined by the video configuration, which your browser may then be stretching to
+has generally higher dimensions (as explained above), which your browser may then be stretching to even higher
-even higher dimensions, depending on your monitor resolution and browser size.
+dimensions, depending on your monitor resolution and browser size.

-Roughly 60 times per second, if anything has changed in the *buffer* canvas, it is copied to the *screen* canvas.
+The differential between the *buffer* canvas and *screen* canvas is where additional interpolation (fuzziness)
-And that is where The Sharpening now occurs.
+creeps in.
+That is where The Sharpening now occurs.

 All the browsers I've tested so far (Chrome, Firefox, and Safari) support a
 [Canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API)